nitrite/nitrite-doc/java-sdk/database.md

 order: 19
 ---

+Nitrite database is a serverless, embedded, and self-contained Java NoSQL database.
+It is an open-source project that provides a simple API for persistent data storage.
+Nitrite database is designed to be lightweight, fast, and easy to use.

 ## Creating a Database

 Nitrite database can be created in-memory or on-disk.
 By default, Nitrite database is created in-memory.
 To create a database on-disk, you need to add a storage module dependency to your project.